-In 2020, Tesla sold close on 500,000 EVs and the increase in EV demand seems to have reignited investors' interest in battery metals.
+In 2020, Tesla sold close on 500,000 EVs and the increase in EV demand seems to have re-ignited investors' interest in battery metals.
 Big changes to EV economics, along with technical innovations, are serving to disrupt the metals markets.
-Critical battery metals include lithium, nickel, cobalt and vanadium & where there are now increasing concerns that a supply crunch from the mid-2020s onwards across all these four key metals will cause upward pressure on prices.
-Below we investigate the three battery metals in which Corcel currently has an involvement.
+Critical battery metals include lithium, nickel, cobalt and vanadium where there are now increasing concerns that a supply crunch from the mid-2020s onwards across all these four key metals will cause upward pressure on prices.
+Below we investigate the three battery metals which Corcel currently offers exposure to.